lee-ohlson-pfeffer/kif_golgi_fragmentation/README.md

 + dv_data_extract_metadata.m helper function for dv2tif.matlab

 ### *.cpproj
-These cellprofiler pipelines provide a structure analysis of noc or sirna effect
+These cellprofiler pipelines provide a structure for the analysis of the noc or sirna effect

 ### postcp_XXX_analysis.m
 These functions analyze the .mat file produced by the cellprofiler pipeline